20 Worst Weight Loss Products of All Time

 The claim: The Relax Sauna web page says that "daily repeated use… can help to increase a person's metabolic rate."

-The truth: Not only does sitting in this thing look super uncomfortable, "extremely hot saunas, or prolonged sauna use, can be dangerous," warns Torey Armul, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
+The truth: Not only does sitting in this thing look super uncomfortable, "extremely hot saunas, or prolonged sauna use, can be dangerous," warns Armul.
 "The promise of easy and effortless weight loss sounds tempting, but it's usually a loss of water weight, and oftentimes moderate to severe forms of dehydration can result."
 Plus, when you're dehydrated, the body will oftentimes cling to any water it can find, which can result in bloating, giving you the opposite of the lean look you crave.
-And speaking of a bloated belly, next time you're feeling puffy, be sure to try some of these 25 Best Foods That Beat Bloating.
+And speaking of a bloated belly, next time you're feeling puffy, be sure to try some of these best foods that get rid of bloating.